HackBalak/Hackbalak.github.io/_posts/2021-09-14-setting-up-an-Nginx-C2-Redirector.md

 service nginx restart
 ```

-Now your Nginx redirector is ready, on your futur attack make sure to put the **@ip adsress** of the machine where nginx is installed and configured on the covenant Listener Tab.
+Now your Nginx redirector is ready, on your futur attack make sure to put the **@ip address** of the machine where nginx is installed and configured on the covenant Listener Tab.

 The video below is the PoC of this setup ;)
 Enjoy, and don't forget to leave a beautifull comment below ...